paulose610/mlops_wk2/README.md

   Builds the container image that serves the ML model through FastAPI.

 - **model_server.py**
-  FastAPI application responsible for loading the trained model and serving inference requests.
+  FastAPI application responsible for loading the trained model and serving inference requests + added monitoring code for week 7 with new endpoints for monitoring.